Page 214™

 Disclaimer

-Page 214™ is not affiliated with, endorsed by, or connected to the U.S. Department of Veterans Affairs (VA), Department of Defense (DoD), Office of Personnel Management (OPM), or any federal agency.
+Page 214™ is not affiliated with, endorsed by, or connected to the U.S. Department of Veterans Affairs (VA), Department of Defense (DoD), Office of Personnel Management (OPM), Department of the Treasury, or any federal agency.

-The tools on this site are for educational and estimation purposes only and do not constitute financial, legal, tax, or medical advice.
+The tools on this site are for educational and informational purposes only and do not constitute financial, legal, tax, or medical advice.
+Results are approximations based on publicly available data and may not reflect your exact situation.

-Always consult a qualified professional before making decisions about your benefits, retirement, or finances.
+Always consult a qualified professional — such as a VA-accredited claims agent, financial advisor, tax professional, or attorney — before making decisions about your benefits, retirement, or finances.

 This site does not collect, store, or transmit any personal data.
 All calculations run entirely in your browser.
+Nothing you enter is saved or shared.

 Built by a retired U.S. Navy Commander to help veterans and their families understand their benefits.